 Some interactions between complementary medicines and prescription medicines that could put your health at risk include:

-- Echinacea may interact with antipsychotic or antidepressant medications.
+- Echinacea may interact with or medications.

-- Goldenseal interacts with many medications.
+- Goldenseal interacts with many medicines.

 Side effects of complementary medicines